 It is important to find a therapist who uses the affirmative model of care.

 - In this model, young people who identify or express their gender differently than expected are allowed to be themselves.
 Adults allow them to explore their gender identity and expression.
 In some cases the children are allowed to make a social transition.
 Studies show that this helps young people do better, whether or not they make another social transition later or go on to take medical or legal steps.

 - In 2018, the American Academy of Pediatrics released a policy statement called Ensuring Comprehensive Care and Support for Transgender and Gender-Diverse Children and Adolescents.

 - The goal in this model is to lower the chances a young person might reach a crisis where they hurt or kill themselves.

 - Some “experts” believe that being transgender is bad.
 They try to stop young children from being themselves.
 They believe that if they discourage young children from being themselves, the children won’t make a gender transition.
 This model has several names:

 - Watchful waiting

-- Dozens of organizations oppose this model, including the American Medical Association and the American Academy of Pediatrics.
+- Dozens of organizations oppose this model, including the American Medical Association and the American Academy of Pediatrics, who call the harmful practice “delayed transition.”
 In some places, this model is against the law.